of shelter facilities in Toronto

 In November 2015, Toronto City Council voted to open new shelter beds across our city in response to the preventable deaths of several homeless community members during the 2014/15 winter months.
 After a city-wide call for proposals, Toronto City Council selected Christie Ossington Neighbourhood Centre as one of nine agencies designated to respond to the crisis through increased shelter operations – in our case, through the addition of 30 beds on Bloor Street West by the fall of 2016.

 This past year was one of exciting expansion in our Shelter & Housing program as construction continued at 850/854 Bloor Street West toward the completion of our new 30-bed shelter.
 850/854 Bloor Street West will be a full integrated facility, connecting the new 30-bed shelter with our Drop-In & Food Access Program as well as LOFT Kitchen, our youth-centered café and catering social enterprise.
-The tenets of Life Management, Health & Wellness, Employment and Housing will work across these three programs, providing comprehensive services and supports for participants, social enterprise employees and residents alike.
+The tenets of Life Management, Health & Wellness, Income Security and Housing will work across these three programs, providing comprehensive services and supports for participants, social enterprise employees and residents alike.
 Equipped with an elevator, accessible washrooms and shower facilities, 850/854 Bloor Street West will be a fully accessible site, and will add 6 fully accessible beds to Toronto’s shelter system.

 The need for accessible shelters in Toronto is critical.
 Only 4 of 15 shelters for single men are accessible (27%), compared to 15 of 22 shelters in Vancouver, for example (68%).
 As our homeless population ages, need for accessibility increases.
 According to the Toronto Star in 2013, homeless seniors have doubled since 2009.
 People 61+ now constitute 10% of Toronto’s homeless.
 According to the Canadian Observatory on Homelessness, links between poverty, risk of homelessness and disabilities are well documented.
 People with disabilities are twice as likely to live below the poverty line.
 Additionally, living in poverty is likely to increase instances of disability.